MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/ianimatedvisual.md

 ## -description

- An animated visual that can be played by the [AnimatedVisualPlayer](animatedvisualplayer.md).
+ An animated [Composition.Visual](../microsoft.ui.composition/visual.md) that can be used by other objects, such as an [AnimatedVisualPlayer](animatedvisualplayer.md) or [AnimatedIcon](animatedicon.md).

 ## -remarks

 ## -see-also

 ## -examples